monmima/main-aide-memoire/laravel/database.md

 ](https://www.youtube.com/watch?v=kWmnQvznkUI) for creating his tutorial on YouTube on how to change the default SQL database settings to SQLite.

 1. Go to the .env file
-2. Replace **DB_CONNECTION=mysql** with **DB_CONNECTION=sqlite**
+1. Replace **DB_CONNECTION=mysql** with **DB_CONNECTION=sqlite**
-3. Erase all the other database-related lines (all lines starting with the prefix "DB_") such as DB_HOST=127.0.0.1, DB_PASSWORD=, etc.
+1. Erase all the other database-related lines (all lines starting with the prefix "DB_") such as DB_HOST=127.0.0.1, DB_PASSWORD=, etc.
-4. Create a database through the Terminal or manually
+1. Create a database through the Terminal or manually

         touch database/database.sqlite

-5. Update Composer

-        composer update

-6. Install possibly missing dependencies
+1. Install possibly missing dependencies

         composer require doctrine/dbal

-7. Go to the .env file and make sure your environment variables look like this:
+1. Go to the .env file and make sure your environment variables look like this:

         DB_CONNECTION=sqlite

+1. Add this line to the require block in your composer.json file:

+        "ext-pdo_sqlite": "*"

+1. Run this command:

+        composer update

-8. Go to the root folder, open a Terminal window and type:
+1. Go to the root folder, open a Terminal window and type:

         php artisan migrate

-9. If everything went fine, your database should nonw have a few tables that were automatically created such as failed_jobs, etc.
+1. If everything went fine, your database should now have a few tables that were automatically created such as failed_jobs, etc.